akshayrdeodhar/akshayrdeodhar.github.io/_posts/2019-08-06-khadyayatra3.md

 # Intermezzo
 ## Watched Match

 India faked a batting collapse, then used it's cheat-code bowling attack to destroy Afghanistan.
-We again hit the street, to further please our tongues, much to the chargin of our stomachs.
+We again hit the street, to further please our tongues, much to the chagrin of our stomachs.

 # Act XI: Climax